 So, you have to grab these leads at the search engine, if there’s any hope of converting them.
 That’s why you need great SEO strategies to draw them in and push them down the conversion funnel.

 Six Key Ingredients of a Great SEO Lead-Building Campaign

 Target a Niche Based on Core Differentiators of Your Product

 One of the biggest challenges to marketing strategies in recent years has been a growing realization that most brands cannot effectively target a wide audience any longer.
 A product trying to position itself as being “all things to all people” is very likely to instead end up appealing to nobody.

 So, before even thinking about SEO or content marketing, take a real honest look at your product.
 Focus on 2-3 primary selling points that are differentiators.
-They might not even be the best features of your product, in your opinion – but they are what make your product different from the competition.
+They might not even be the best features of your product, in your opinion – but they are what makes your product different from the competition.

 Continuing the basic idea of “target a small group, not a large one” you probably don’t want to spend much time chasing short keywords.
 Nearly all the short keywords are already tied up firmly by the largest brands in their field and would be very difficult to unseat.

 Also, many users are already accustomed to typing (or saying) longer queries, specifically, because they know they want detailed results.
 So, utilize keyword research tools and look for longer keywords that your target niche is likely to be searching for.